18 Essential Japanese Ingredients For Your Kitchen!

 #12 Japanese Soup Stock (Dashi)

 Dashi is as universal in Japanese cuisine as chicken soup stock is in Western cuisine!
-This essential Japanese ingredient is commonly made from a combination of kelp and bonito fish flakes.
+This essential Japanese seasoning is commonly made from a combination of kelp and bonito fish flakes.
+It can also include Japanese mushrooms to add an extra earthy depth, especially shiitake mushrooms.
 Dashi stock often forms the base of popular Japanese dishes such as miso soup, okonomiyaki and chawanmushi.

 #13 Ginger (Shoga) and Garlic (Nin'niku)

 Freshly grated ginger is often used in Japanese cooking to rid meat of its gamy quality and to add a light, fragrant aroma to dishes.
-On the other hand, Japanese cuisine goes lighter on garlic compared to other cuisines, but is also known to boast popular garlic dishes such as Japanese garlic fried rice.
-These days, it’s common in Japanese households for fresh ginger and garlic to come in ready, easy to use tubes!
+On the other hand, Japanese cuisine is lighter on garlic compared to other cuisines.
+Yet, it is also known to boast popular garlic dishes such as Japanese garlic fried rice.
+These days, it’s common in Japanese households for fresh ginger and garlic to come in ready, easy-to-use tubes!

 #14 Green Onion (Negi)